bmoliveira/fitnapp/documentation/Readme.md

 # Documentation

-Here you can find all the documentation needed for understanging current and future scope of the project.
+Here you can find all the documentation needed for understanging the scope and the roadmap of the project.

-More generic information can be found on the [README](../README.md).
+For more generic information check out the [README](../README.md).

 ## [Specs](./specs)